InvoxiPlayGames/x360-research/official-software/hypervisor/key_derivation.md

 within XeLL and libxenon applications from the 32-bit address `0x200250B8`.
 The expected value on a regular Xbox 360 has a CRC32 of `0x4B17A409`.
 (Begins `81300D...`)

+*(Note: If reading from HV or libxenon context, you must make sure this value is fetched with an "ld" instruction, otherwise the system could lock up.)*

 *(TODO: It'd be nice to find out what this value means, and what affects it.)*

 The derivation process consists of calls to XeCryptHmacSha, with the aforementioned key